spurll/spellbook/examples/omnibus.md

 * ½ pinch fruit of moly, cured
 * cool scream of gnome
 * ¼ tumbler brine
-* prisine essence of Nimloth
+* pristine essence of Nimloth
 * ¾ ounce stamen of chicory
 * 8 kennings petal of rosemary